s-marsi/so_long_1337/README.md

     ```
 2. Compile the program:
     ```bash
-    make  # This will generate the pipex program. make clean      # This will remove object files.
+    make  # This will generate the so_long program. make clean      # This will remove object files.
     ```
 3. Usage :